developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/keycapture/index.md

 * Clear cookies and/or the application cache
 * Enable voice input

 > **NOTE: Key mapping failures sometimes occur on Android devices that include a hardware keyboard**.
-In some cases it might be necessary to disable the standard Android keyboard as the default SIP and install (or activate) the Zebra Enterprise Keyboard as the default.
+In some cases it might be necessary to disable the standard Android keyboard as the default SIP and install (and/or activate, if already installed) the Zebra Enterprise Keyboard as the default.
 See the [Enterprise Keyboard user guide](/enterprise-keyboard) for more information.

 <!-- removed per eng TUT-25446
 ##### Hardware key remapping support: